kybp/snake/README.md

 In map files, the character '#' marks a wall that the snake will die if it touches.

-The letter 'U', 'D', 'L', or 'R' mark the snake's starting location, with the letter indicating its starting direction.
+The letter 'U', 'D', 'L', or 'R' marks the snake's starting location, with the letter indicating its starting direction.
 If multiple starting locations are given, the last one, reading the map left to right then top to bottom, will be used.
 If no starting location is